apache/nuttx/tools/README.txt

   This script can be used to indent .c and .h files in a manner similar to my coding NuttX coding style.
 It doesn't do a really good job, however (see the comments at the top of the indent.sh file).

+  See astyle.sh above.
+I suspect that it will do a better job.

 zipme.sh
 --------